riegelTech/vertest/doc/userGuide/first-start.md

 or delete all other users.

 > Note that once super admin is initialized, you can edit but not delete it.

+Once initialized, the application will redirect you to login page.